🇲🇽

 Oaxaca

-Best for beach-town vegan café dining
+Best for beach-town vegan cafe dining

 Playa del Carmen

-A solid concentration of dedicated vegan and plant-forward restaurants along and around Quinta Avenida — strong for international visitors arriving via Cancún airport.
+A solid concentration of dedicated vegan and plant-forward restaurants along and around Quinta Avenida, strong for international visitors arriving via Cancun airport.

-Best for growing urban vegan scene
+Best for growing urban vegan scene outside the capital

 Guadalajara

-Mexico's second city has a developing dedicated vegan scene centred on the Chapultepec and Americana neighbourhoods — smaller than Mexico City but expanding steadily.
+Mexico's second city has a developing dedicated vegan scene centred on the Chapultepec and Americana neighbourhoods, smaller than Mexico City but expanding steadily.

-Best for independent vegan café culture
+Best for independent vegan cafe culture in the south

-San Cristóbal de las Casas
+San Cristobal de las Casas

-Best for Yucatán-style plant-forward dining
+Best for Yucatan-style plant-forward dining

-Best for coastal resort vegan options
+Best coastal resort for reliable vegan dining

 Puerto Vallarta

-A well-established international visitor base has produced a reliable cluster of vegan-friendly restaurants in the Romantic Zone and along the Malecón — one of the stronger beach resort options nationally.
+A well-established international visitor base has produced a reliable cluster of vegan-friendly restaurants in the Romantic Zone and along the Malecon, one of the stronger beach resort options nationally.

 Is this ranking right?

-Does Mexico at #27 feel accurate?
+Does Mexico at #25 feel accurate?
 Tell us if the ranking seems off.

-Last updated February 2026 · Methodology & sources
+Last updated March 2026 .
+Methodology & sources

 Browse All Destinations